adamant/blog.adamant-lang.org/_posts/2019-02-18-rust-lifetime-visualization-ideas.md

 * Is there a way to better connect variable uses to the lifetime visualization?
 I considered color coding variables to match their lifetimes, but that might mix poorly with standard syntax highlighting.
 * Should there be a visual distinction between a no-op drop vs. ones that have an actual drop function?
 Remember that the call to drop counts as a use of the variable for NLL.
 * Is there a better way to represent NLL?
 An earlier iteration of my mockups had the lifetime lines fading away after the last line they were used on.
 That produced cleaner diagrams, but it was unclear how long variables remained accessible.
 One idea is to mark the ends of blocks with horizontal white bars.
 Thus a NLL would fade out at last use, but following the column down to the first white bar blocking the column would indicate the last line the variable could be used on.
+* How should the forthcoming async/await features in Rust affect the lifetime visualization?
 * If there are errors in the lifetime relationships, how can these be indicated in a way that makes the issue clear?
 * Is there a better way to associate borrows with the value they are borrowing?
 Currently, a borrow only gives an indication of which value it is borrowing on the first row.
 In an earlier iteration of the design, the color of the borrowed value continued down the middle of the reference lifetime.
 I wasn't able to make that look good, but perhaps a graphic designer could come up with something better.
 * Will the visualization remain useful for long or complex functions?
 In particular, there might be many columns for a function with many variables.
 Ideally, columns could be reused for different variables after the last use of a variable.
 However, that interferes with indicating the entire scope a variable might be usable in.
 There may need to be special handling for such situations.
 Perhaps the lifetime lines of multiple variables can be collapsed into a single column in certain circumstances.